ShawnMurdzek-NOAA/osse_ob_creator/README.md

 ## Testing

+Before testing, the test data must be downloaded and linked (e.g., `ln -snf`) into the `tests/data` directory.
+Test data can be found on the MSU machines at `/work2/noaa/wrfruc/murdzek/src/bufr_test_data/osse_ob_creator`.

 Limited testing capabilities can be found in the `tests` directory.
 There is currently only one formal test (linear_interp_test), which tests the ability to convert a prepBUFR file to a CSV, create "perfect" synthetic observations via linear interpolation, then convert the output CSV back to a prepBUFR file.
 All data needed to run this test are included in the `tests/data` directory.
 Because the Nature Run output files and the prepBUFR file only contain a very small subset of the total Nature Run output and prepBUFR observations, respectively, this test runs relatively quickly (in a few minutes).

 Steps to run a test: